-Improving Strategic Value
+Improving Strategic Value with Industrial Pump Monitoring

 Increasing Financial Value

-As noted above, the distribution model for pumps creates a disconnect between the manufacturer and the end-users.
+The distribution model for pumps creates a disconnect between the manufacturer and the end-users.
 This also cuts off a potential service and support revenue stream for the OEM.
 IoT platforms create a service opportunity for pump OEMs to orchestrate the best service possible for the customer.
 Whether direct to the manufacturer or through local service providers, the manufacturer can watch over the process to ensure that the end customer experience is outstanding.

 Monitoring the equipment allows for data trending, failure detection, and predictive analytics.
 This approach improves uptime, quality, and safety of industrial facilities.
 When pumps utilize IoT condition monitoring, the operation becomes more efficient.
 These results provide measurable value to OEMs, end-users, and service partners.

-For instance, an OEM partner of Preddio’s was approached in 2020 regarding a vibration problem with a pump used in aluminum production.
+For instance, an OEM partner of Preddio’s was approached regarding a vibration problem with a pump used in aluminum production.
 The end-user noticed that the hydrate pump would infrequently but aggressively vibrate when it turned on and ramped up to 1,200 RPM.
 Given the vibrations were erratic and would occur for only 5-10 minutes during the pump’s activation, the service team could not pinpoint the problem.

 Heavy vibration can signal imbalance, misalignment, looseness, and late-stage bearing wear – all early warning signs of impending failure.
 The customer would risk destroying a $40,000 pump without addressing the issue.
 By deploying an IOT sensor and monitoring platform, the end-user could capture the exact time and duration of the vibration.
 This information was shared with the pump service company enabling them to determine the problem.
 The customer avoided damaging a critical piece of equipment, which would have resulted in $100,000 or more per hour in lost production.
 In addition, the OEM also reaped many benefits by improving customer satisfaction, reducing warranting claims, and improving the product ownership experience.